utsavbhattarai/ImageToBlog/README.md

 # Image to Blog
-- Fun Project to Create a blog from an uploaded images using Gemini Pro Vision Model.<br>
+- Fun Project to Create a blog from an uploaded image using Gemini Pro Vision Model.<br>
 - Upload an image and generate a mini blog using the generative model.
 #
 - <b>Gemini Pro Vision + Streamlit</b>